fani-lab/OpeNTF/README.md

 1.1.3.
 Once downloaded, create a container from it with:
 ```
-docker run -it -d --name nmt_container_name --hostname nmt_host_name --gpus all -v $(pwd):/OpeNTF kmthang/opennmt
+docker run -it -d --name container_name --hostname host_name --gpus all -v $(pwd):/OpeNTF kmthang/opennmt
 ```
-> Note: run the above command while the `/OpeNTF` folder.
-You can change the `nmt_container_name` and `nmt_host_name` to whatever you like.
+> Note: run the above command while in root repository which is the `/OpeNTF` folder.
+You can change the `container_name` and `host_name` to whatever you like.

 <br/>

 1.1.4.
 Connect to the container by this command:
 ```
-docker attach nmt_container_name
+docker attach container_name
 ```

 You're now inside the Docker container.
-You can now run the your bash script inside the `/OpeNTF/run_scripts` folder.
+You can now run your bash script inside the `/OpeNTF/run_scripts` folder.
 See section for how to create a new bash script.

 > Example
 ```
-nmt_host@759fe234ae0f:/OpeNTF# cd /run_scripts
+container_name@hostname:/OpeNTF# cd /run_scripts
-nmt_host@759fe234ae0f:/OpeNTF/run_scripts# ./nmt_model.sh
+container_name@hostname:/OpeNTF/run_scripts# ./nmt_model.sh
 ```

 <br/>